meetchhugani81/CNS-WEB-ALA/README.md

 ## ALA-03 — HMAC Authentication

 ### What it does
-Simulates a sender-receiver HMAC-SHA256 authentication flow with tamper detection.
+Simulates a sender-receiver HMAC-SHA256 authentication flow with live tamper detection.

 ### Steps
 - Sender inputs a shared secret key and message
 - HMAC-SHA256 tag is generated and transmitted to the Receiver panel
-- Receiver recomputes HMAC using the same key and compares
+- Receiver recomputes HMAC using the same key and compares tags
 - Test Tampered mode modifies the message to demonstrate MAC mismatch

 ### Concept